Welcome back to grilledshane.com. Please, pull up a chair and stay awhile.

 Unfortunately, I did not take any specific pictures of the homemade mustard aioli, but I believe it to be the winning ingredient in this sandwich.
 For Father’s Day, after making some homemade hamburgers for dinner and putting them on the grill, I decided I wanted to make some aioli to go on top.
 Somehow I stumbled on mustard aioli.
 Once I tasted the sauce on the hamburgers, I knew it would be perfect for a grilled cheese such as this.
 Included in the aioli is mayonnaise, garlic, lemon juice, salt, pepper and Cowboy By Choice Rodeo Kick mustard (a local brand).

 Thanks to some free Tillamook Mild Cheddar cheese, I was able to create a great grilled cheese sandwich and cook and enjoy for the first time, baby bok choy.
 Add in a homemade mustard aioli and you have yourself a winning sandwich.
 The crunch of the bread/bok choy plus the creaminess of the aioli created a great contrast in textures.
-Honestly, there isn’t much to say about this sandwich except that it was delicious.
+Honestly, there isn’t much to say about this grilled cheese except that it was delicious.

 Thanks again to Tillamook for the free baby loaf of their award winning Medium Cheddar Cheese.
 Please, don’t hesitate to send me free cheese in the future.